-This is an elective upper level accounting course designed for students to develop an understanding Federal Income Taxation of entities.
-In this course, accounting students will learn federal income tax law pertaining to C Corporations, S Corporations, Partnerships, and estates and trusts, as well as the impact on their owners (shareholders, partners, beneficiaries, etc).
-This course builds on the principals of Federal Tax I and students will develop skills in applying the tax law to various forms of businesses and the impact to its owners.
+This is an elective upper level accounting course designed for students to develop an understanding in federal income taxation of business entities.
+In this course, accounting students will learn federal income tax law pertaining to C Corporations, S Corporations, Partnerships, and estates and trusts, as well as the impact on their owners (shareholders, partners, beneficiaries, etc.).
+This course builds on the principals of your Income Tax Accounting course.
+Students will develop skills in applying the tax law to various forms of businesses and the impact to its owners.
 These skills are essential of graduates entering the workforce.